bboynton97/Cancer_Prediction_NN/README.md

 # Design Pattern Deep Neural Network

 ## Goal
-The goal of this project is to build a system that allows the user to design a neural network to apply to a standard dataset.
+The goal of this project is to build a system that allows the user to design a neural network and apply it to standard datasets.
 The neural network will be built using as many applicable design patterns as possible.

 ## Data

 Two datasets are available with the neural network for varied complexity.

 ### XOR
 The first is an Exclusive OR (XOR) dataset.
 The user should construct the neural network with 2 nodes in the first layer and 1 in the last.
-When inferencing, each node can either be 1 or 0, ideally producing a value close to the intended XOR result.
+When inferencing, each input can either be 1 or 0, ideally producing a value close to the intended XOR result.

 ### Breast Cancer

 This is a popular neural network testing dataset.
 The dataset is a series of numbers, comma separated, corresponding to the columns defined below.
 `clump_thickness,unif_cell_size,unif_cell_shape,marg_adhesion,single_epith_cell_size,bare_nuclei,bland_chrom,norm_nucleoli,mitosis,class`

 In this dataset, the `class` value is either 0 or 1.
-If the patient was diagnosed with breast cancer, a 1 is assigned.
+If the patient was diagnosed with a malignant tumor, a 1 is assigned.
 Otherwise a 0 is assigned.
 The goal of this neural network is to correctly predict the patient's class based on the other data related to a tested tumor.

 The user should construct the neural network with 9 input nodes and 1 output node.
 Each input value can be between 1 and 10.